 How to use the power of the 70:20:10 rule as a marketing model to prioritize your digital marketing strategy

 With new marketing tools and techniques available to us almost daily, it can be difficult to know where to prioritize your marketing activities to get the most 'bang for your buck'.
 This is where the 70:20:10 rule can really help, since it's a simple device which helps us think through how we prioritize the time and budget we put into different marketing activities.

-As marketers, we need to be agile through reacting to new developments in order to gain an upper hand on competitors, but at the same time, we need to avoid being 'technology magpies' following seductive, shiny new tools which may distract us from working on optimizing the most effective channels.
+As marketers, we need to be agile through reacting to new developments in order to gain an upper hand on competitors, but at the same time, we need to avoid being 'technology magpies' following seductive, shiny new tools that may distract us from working on optimizing the most effective channels.
 By splitting your spending or output into three differently sized areas, it helps you to identify priority areas, and allocate campaign budget as necessary.

 The 70:20:10 model is flexible, and can be applied to a number of different areas of digital marketing.
 It's traditionally been applied in media or campaign budgets, but there are several interpretations of how businesses can use the rule in their own marketing strategies including content and social media marketing.
 Here are three key areas of resourcing digital marketing, along with suggestions on how the 70:20:10 rule can be utilised.
 Finally, we take a look at how it applies to learning and personal development.

 The 70:20:10 rule in Digital media investment

 It can be tempting to stick to the tried-and-tested marketing methods that have worked so well in the past.
 For example, if AdWords drives sales at an acceptable CPA, then there will be a tendency to focus here.
 However, lack of agility, or 'putting all your eggs in one basket' has proved to be the downfall of many an established company, who have been unable to adapt to a rapidly-changing consumer or marketing technology landscape.